melingus99/karatsuba-python/README.md

     exceeded while calling a Python object

 **8/16/18**: I added logging everywhere.
 Not exactly sure what I did.
 But the error doesn't show up on stdout anymore.

+**8/18/18**: I wasn't considering odd numbers of same length.
+Corrected this.